Photo by Greg Rosenke on Unsplash

 Affected Elements

-After clicking on any country (object), the "SELECTED" flag will be set to 1 and the object will be displayed on the "My Countries" layer.
-After clicking on the object again, it will be deselected and removed from the mentioned layer.
+After clicking on any country (object), the "SELECTED" flag will be set to 1, and the object will be displayed on the "My Countries" layer.
+Clicking the object again will deselect it and remove it from the mentioned layer.
 Our application might look something like this:

 Conclusions

 Building an application that allows you to mark the countries you have visited is very simple.
-It is worth mentioning that in this case, we select polygons, but selecting lines or points will be implemented in the same way (the type of layer that displays selected objects will change).
-Once again, thanks to Oracle APEX and low code magic, we can deliver new functionality in a few minutes.
+It is worth mentioning that in this case, we are selecting polygons; however, selecting lines or points can be implemented in the same way (the type of layer that displays selected objects will change).
+Once again, thanks to Oracle APEX and the magic of low-code development, we can deliver new functionality in just a few minutes.